wp-plugins/mendeleyplugin/readme.txt

 == Screenshots ==

 == Change log ==

+= 0.6 =
+* added support for Mendeley "groups" and Mendeley "documents" in addition to "collections" and "sharedcollections"
+* added support for sorting without grouping and sorting within groups
+* combined different widgets to one and added support for "groups" and "documents"

 = 0.5.4 =
 * added support to filter by editor, tag and keyword in shortcode option